|Ebola||Gonorrhea||Hand Foot and Mouth Disease|

 Consumers can prevent E. coli O157:H7 infection by thoroughly cooking ground beef, avoiding unpasteurized milk, and by washing hands carefully before preparing or eating food.
 Fruits and vegetables should be washed well, but washing may not remove all contamination.
 Public service announcements on television, radio, or in the newspapers will advise you which foods to avoid in the event of an outbreak.

 For more information please go to www.cdc.gov.

 Healthcare Providers: For communicable disease information, please see the Missouri Department of Health and Senior Services Communicable Disease Manual.

 Respiratory infections such as influenza and the common cold are most often spread when infected people cough and sneeze and others come into contact with those droplets - either in the air or on objects touched by both groups.
 The best way to prevent infection is to practice good health habits:

 When covering your cough or sneeze most people use their hands, thinking this will prevent others from becoming ill.
-Unfortunately our hands spread the virus many more places after covering your cough or sneeze.
+Unfortunately, our hands spread the virus many more places after covering our cough or sneeze.
 Watch this video to learn more about properly covering your cough and sneeze.